Tips on Bringing Your Pets to Vietnam

 Step 1: Vaccination

-Step 2: Attach the “Pet’s Inoculation Record” to the “Veterinary Certificate”
+Step 2: Attach the Pet’s Inoculation Record to the Veterinary Certificate

-Dog: Rabies, Distemper, Hepatitis, Leptospirosis, Parvovirus and Para Influenza.
+Dog: Rabies, Distemper, Hepatitis, Leptospirosis, Parvovirus, and Para Influenza.

 Cat: Distemper, Viral Rhinotracheitis, Calicivirus, Leukemia, and Rabies.

-Step 3: Immigrant Process
+Step 3: Immigration Process

 Special Note